 - Warm milk to 90-100 degree F. Melt butter to 90-100 degree F. Crack and beat up a room temperature egg.
 Combine milk, butter and egg into a bowl or a standing mixer.

-- Add dry ingredients to mixture: flour, sugar, salt, yeast and raisins.
+- Add dry ingredients to mixture: flour, sugar, salt, and yeast.
 Use a dough hook to mix the dough if using a standing mixer.
 Or knead the dough with hand.

 - Dough should not be sticky, but it shouldn't be very dry either.
 When touch with fingers, a large clump of dough should not stick to fingers.
 Start with 3 3/4 cup flour and add more if dough is sticky.
 A lot of factors (humidity, temperature, size of egg etc) can make the dough more or less wet, so the amount of flour needed may differ slightly.